Automatic Chicken Coop Door Openers

 • Very easy to install (easy setup)

-• It has a time option, where you can easily program the door to open and close at the same time every morning and night
+• It has a time option, where you can easily program the door to open automatically and close at the same time every morning and night

 • Works in extreme weather (snow, rain, heat, dust, cold weather)